-In order to provide mechanistic clues underlying the alteration of the systemic immune cell phenotype according to the BRAF status in ECD, a comprehensive quantification of circulating chemokines and cytokines was performed on this single-center series of 78 ECD patients (Supplemental Table 2).
-As previously reported 6, circulating levels of many cytokines and chemokines are highly heterogeneous among ECD patients (Supplemental Table 2).
-However, when the impact of the BRAFV600E mutation on the cytokine and chemokine profile was studied, we were able to detect that the proportion of subjects with high circulating levels of numerous cytokines driving the Th1 response (IL-6, IL-8, IL-12p40 and TNF) and chemokines (IP-10, CCL2, MIP-1 and CCL22) was higher in carriers of the BRAFV600E mutation in comparison to noncarriers (Figure 3).
-It is noteworthy that BRAF-mutated patients also exhibited high levels of anti-inflammatory IL-10.
-By contrast, a higher proportion of subjects with elevated circulating levels of eotaxin, EGF and IL-15 was detected among nonmutated patients than in their BRAF-mutated counterparts.
-Because of the specific mode of action of the treatments, i.e. vemurafenib and pegIFN, no difference in the circulating concentrations of cytokines and chemokines was detected between BRAF-mutated ECD patients treated or not with first-line therapies when taken as a whole (Supplemental Table 2).
-Conversely, BRAF-mutated ECD patients treated with pegIFN treatment exhibited higher circulating levels of cytokines driving either a pro-inflammatory Th1 (IFN; 5.6-fold, p<0.0001 and IL-15; 1.8-fold, p<0.05) or anti-inflammatory Th2 (IL-10; 1.9-fold, p<0.05) response, as well as chemokines (IP-10; 1.5-fold, p<0.05 and CCL2; 1.3-fold, p<0.05) and cytokine involved in hematopoiesis (GCSF; 2.2-fold, p<0.05) than their nontreated counterparts (Supplemental Table 2).
-However, it is noteworthy to mention the reduction of plasma CCL22 levels (-34%, p<0.05) in ECD patients carrying the BRAFV600E mutation upon pegIFN treatment.
-A similar pegIFN signature was observed when all ECD patients were considered whatever the BRAF status (data not shown).
-Finally, only a significant reduction of plasma CCL2 levels was observed in ECD patients upon vemurafenib therapy compared to untreated BRAF-mutated ECD patients (-49.5%, p<0.05) (Supplemental Table 2).
+To provide clues about the mechanism underlying the alteration of the systemic immune cell phenotype according to the BRAF status of patients with ECD, a comprehensive quantification of circulating chemokines and cytokines was performed on this single-center group of 78 patients with ECD (Supplemental Table 2).
+As previously reported 6, the levels of many circulating cytokines and chemokines are highly heterogeneous among ECD patients (Supplemental Table 2).
+However, when we investigated the impact of the BRAFV600E mutation on ECD patients’ cytokine and chemokine profiles, we observed that the proportion of individuals with high levels of numerous circulating cytokines driving the Th1 response (IL-6, IL-8, IL-12p40, and TNF) and chemokines (IP-10, CCL2, MIP-1, and CCL22) was higher in carriers of the BRAFV600E mutation in comparison with noncarriers (Figure 3).
+It is noteworthy that patients with the BRAF-mutation also exhibited high levels of anti-inflammatory IL-10.
+In contrast, a higher proportion of patients with elevated circulating levels of eotaxin, EGF, and IL-15 was detected among patients lacking the BRAF mutation than in their counterparts with the BRAF mutation.
+Because of the specific mode of action of the treatments, i.e., vemurafenib and pegIFN, no difference in the circulating concentrations of cytokines and chemokines was detected between ECD patients with the BRAF mutation who were treated or not treated with first-line therapies when taken as a whole (Supplemental Table 2).
+Conversely, compared with their nontreated counterparts, ECD patients with the BRAF mutation who were treated with pegIFN exhibited higher circulating levels of cytokines that drove either a pro-inflammatory Th1 (IFN, 5.6-fold, p<0.0001; and IL-15, 1.8-fold, p<0.05) or anti-inflammatory Th2 (IL-10, 1.9-fold, p<0.05) response, as well as chemokines (IP-10, 1.5-fold, p<0.05; and CCL2, 1.3-fold, p<0.05) and a cytokine involved in hematopoiesis (GCSF; 2.2-fold, p<0.05) (Supplemental Table 2).
+However, it is worth mentioning that there was a reduction in plasma CCL22 levels (-34%, p<0.05) in ECD patients carrying the BRAFV600E mutation, after they received pegIFN treatment.
+A similar pegIFN signature was observed when all patients with ECD were considered, irrespective of their BRAF status (data not shown).
+Finally, a significant reduction in plasma CCL2 levels was only observed in ECD patients upon vemurafenib therapy compared with untreated ECD patients carrying the BRAF mutation (-49.5%, p<0.05) (Supplemental Table 2).

-Taken together, ECD patients carrying the BRAFV600E mutation exhibited an overall more pro-inflammatory cytokine and chemokine signature than noncarrier patients, which appears further exacerbated by pegIFN treatment.
+Taken together, our results show that patients with ECD and who carried the BRAFV600E mutation exhibited an overall more pro-inflammatory cytokine and chemokine signature than ECD patients who did not carry this mutation, which appears further exacerbated by pegIFN treatment.

 Interrelationship between blood immune cell phenotype and cytokine and chemokine network in ECD.